ProjetaAi/kedro-pytest/README.md

 ## Contributing

-Feel free to contribute with this project, just remember to install and use pre-commit and to write unit tests for it.
+Feel free to contribute to this project, just remember to install pre-commit, and to write unit tests for it.